 Premier as a subjective or objective superlative claim

-In some contexts the ASA may consider a “premier” claim to mean best or leading in another objectively measurable way.
-In 2013 the ASA considered that the claim "North East's Premier Driving School" was likely to be interpreted as being an objective claim of superiority, and that, without further information which explained on what grounds the claim was made, consumers were likely to understand that Bradleys had the most pupils, the highest pass rate or the highest financial turnover in the area (Bradleys School of Motoring, 30 January 2013).
+For example, in 2013 the ASA considered that the claim "North East's Premier Driving School" was likely to be interpreted as an objective superiority claim, and that without further information explaining the grounds on which the claim was made, consumers were likely to understand that Bradleys had, for example, the most pupils, the highest pass rate or the highest financial turnover in the area.
+In this instance, the advertiser tried pointing to the high number of testimonials on their website to substantiate the claim, but the ASA did not think consumers would understand the claim to be based on the high number of testimonials.
+As such, the claim had not been sufficiently substantiated, and was misleading (Bradleys School of Motoring, 30 January 2013).

-Advertisers should be aware that, even if a criterion of subjective, a claim may still be considered objective if it is presented as the outcome of a customer survey.
+Advertisers should be aware that a claim may be considered objective if it is presented as the outcome of a customer survey.

-See Types of claims: superlative and Types of claims: “Best”.
+See Types of claims: superlative and Types of claims: “Best” for more information.

 Objective comparative claims